 This means that a human reviewer has looked over your website and issued a penalty for violating some aspect of the Webmaster Quality Guidelines.

-Penalties vary from site to site and differ based on the severity of the violation.
+Google penalties vary from site to site and differ based on the severity of the violation.
 If you receive one, you’ll need to take action and submit a reconsideration request to get back in the search engine’s good graces.

 It’s important to note that a loss of traffic caused by an algorithm update isn’t the same thing as a penalty, though for site owners reeling from huge hits to organic traffic, the word penalty seems to fit just fine.